-We have two newly built boats to hire for short breaks of three or four nights or holidays of a week or longer.
-If you have done canal boating before yet don’t want a bench-by-day bed-by-night narrowboat design, if you are thinking of getting your own boat, or if you used to have a boat and still want to cruise for a week or more, Blue Otter Boats offer all the comforts of home.
-While ideal for experienced boaters, we can offer bespoke canal boat holiday experiences, including one-way hires.
+We have two newly built boats to hire for short breaks of three or four nights, as well as canal routes requiring anywhere from one to four weeks.
+If you have been canal boating before and want a stylish narrowboat design, if you are thinking of getting your own boat, or if you used to have a boat and still want to cruise for a week or more, Blue Otter Boats offer all the comforts of home.

+Our boat managers are certified Inland Waterways Helmsman and we are flexible to cater to your journey requirements where possible.
 For complete newcomers to the canals, we will spend the first half day with you, or until you feel comfortable piloting the boat alone.
-Our boat managers are certified Inland Waterways Helmsman and we are flexible to cater to your journey requirements where possible.
 Recent years have seen a flurry of television documentaries on boating, canals and the history of their making.
 Exploring England by canal is now a popular holiday choice with young and old, and although it’s definitely life in the slow lane, a canal boat holiday is an outdoor adventure.
 Most of England’s inland waterways have locks to navigate through.

 View from the top of Bingley Five Rise Locks – a 60ft drop of staircase locks on the Leeds to Liverpool Canal

 A Blue Otter Boats holiday is the perfect way to relax and enjoy the company of friends or family, while discovering the waterways as a delightful way of exploring England.
 Our canal home bases in Skipton and Wootton Wawen have excellent links to Manchester and Birmingham airports and our moorings are only a short walk or taxi journey from both rail and coach stations.
 Car parking facilities are also available in both locations.